You Shouldn't Have to Improvise.

 If you've ever felt unsure what to say or do when a team member raises something related to trans or nonbinary inclusion, you're not alone — and it's not your fault.
 The research shows that the gap isn't your personal confidence.
 It's your organisation's infrastructure.

-If a team member told you tomorrow that they were transitioning, could you answer: “What do I do first?
-What systems need updating?
-Where do I escalate if I’m unsure?
-How do I support them and manage the team?”
-If you can’t, the gap isn’t your confidence — it’s your organisation’s infrastructure.
-You shouldn’t have to improvise.
+The manager question: if a team member told you tomorrow that they were transitioning, could you answer — what do I do first, what systems need updating, where do I escalate if I'm unsure, how do I support them and manage the team?
+If you can't, the gap isn't your confidence — it's your organisation's infrastructure.
+You shouldn't have to improvise.

 Four Numbers That Explain Why You Feel Unsupported